 Appraisers often get asked by homeowners, “Does a messy house affect an appraisal?”
 Of much more concern to an appraiser then a messy home would be any physical, functional or external obsolescence.

-A messy home will not affect the value of your home.
 The reality is that the appraisers are trained to see beyond an unmade bed, dishes in the sink, unfolded laundry, or the kid’s toys on the floor.
-The appraiser’s focus is on the quality of construction, safety, soundness. functionality, condition, amenities, and more.
+Here are some scenarios that are often cause for homeowners concern before the appraiser arrives.

 Do Hoarders’ Homes Appraise Lower?

 In the case of hoarders, it might be a different story.
 When an appraiser visits the home of a hoarder, it is often impossible to get an accurate look at the floors and walls.
 Or in some cases, even to enter a room.
 It is possible that piles of accumulated items have been obstructing the floor and walls for many years.
 This may have caused mold to grow under the items and the wooden floors or lower walls may have begun to rot.
 If there are animal urine and feces on the floor those could destroy carpets and wooden floors.
 Perhaps there could be termites, mice, or other rodents in the home, obstructed by the items.
 The appraiser will do their best due diligence to assess the condition of the home in areas that are inaccessible or obstructed by items.
 The home may lose some points on the appraisal if indications are seen of mold, rotten wood, etc. Also, if the house is in disrepair and major appliances cannot be tested or are broken, that could cause lower marks on the appraisal.
 If there is time and the ability to clean out a hoarder’s home before the appraisal, it would be beneficial to getting an accurate and possibly higher valuation.